 You may want to consider investing in patio furniture that can’t be as easily messed up by your animals.
 Any furniture made out of metal is safe from chewing and scratching and with no cushions you can easily do a wipe down whenever someone wants to use the furniture.
 If you already have all your furniture, you can also use old sheets or slipcovers to protect the furniture.
 Sheets and covers are easy to remove when humans want to sit and you can quickly clean them in the washing machine.

-If the issue with protecting your furniture is less about your cat’s claws and more about the issue of spraying, or if they simply delight in peeing in the wrong place, then check out this solution.
 You can also provide your dogs their own personal patio furniture if they insist on getting up on your furniture.
 Encourage them to lay there with positive reinforcement.
 You can get them used to considering it their spot by leashing them near it so they have no choice but to lie down and relax in the spot.
 Over time, they’ll do it on their own.
 Cats won’t as easily adapt to sitting in one specific spot but as long as they have plenty of places to take a catnap in the sun, they shouldn’t use your furniture too much.
 Pet proofing your outdoor furniture is much the same as doing it to your indoor furniture.
 It doesn’t take much effort or money to keep your furniture safe from pets.